The Bil-Jac Story

 Your Dogs are Our Legacy

-Bil-Jac continues to be family-owned and operated passionately dedicated to making nutritious and great tasting dog food.
-To this day, Bill's three sons―Bob, Ray, and Jim―manage the day-to-day operations of the business.
+Bil-Jac continues to be family-owned and managed passionately dedicated to making nutritious and great tasting dog food.
+To this day, Bill's sons, Bob, Ray, and Jim ― help manage the day-to-day operations of the business.
 Ray Kelly confirms the family’s passion for Bil-Jac and the values Bill founded the company on, “From the formulas to the ingredients to the packaging, and everything in-between, we will continue to be involved every step of the way.
 Just like our Dad, we are dedicated to high-quality food, uniquely made to deliver outstanding nutritional value and a taste dogs love.
 We are excited to see the third generation of Kelly’s contributing to the business.”
 Bob Kelly stresses, "Our goal is not to be the largest pet food manufacturer out there.
 Our goal has been - and will always be - to do the best job we can for dogs."